mech0k/reality-check/README.md

 * Teleports are Cyan
 * Restart Blocks / Killers are Purple
 * Move Blocks are Orange
-* Info Blocks / Portals are Yellowish
+* Info Blocks / Portals are Pinkish

 ### Remarks
 * There is potential for extremely difficult puzzles.